 The 10 ounces of weight puts these headsets somewhere towards the heavier side, but not so heavy as to mean uncomfortable.
 The headband on both models has padding which helps to damper any weight that the headset might have.

 Those same 10 ounces are all evenly distributed across the head which makes it feel much lighter.
 Add to that, the ear cushions on the Bose and Jabra are large to the point they fully cover the ear, rather than just going against it.

 The padding on these ear cushions is premium too.
 When you put the headset on, it not only feels light, but the padding on the headband and ear cushions together helps to make it feel soft and comfortable.

 All in all, both of these headsets feel great when worn.

 If that’s the case, then it looks like Jabra is a favorite, if not leading the pack.
-The real question though is do all those microphones really make a difference when compared to another model that has fewer microphones.
+The real question is, do all those microphones really make a difference when compared to models with fewer microphones?
 That question is answered in my video where I put both Bluetooth wireless headsets to the sound test.

 I personally think having that microphone and boom setup helps to deliver superior audio quality too.
 But that’s me, and my opinion.

 I felt that both the Bose and the Jabra headsets did about the same to reduce background noise.
 I’d probably have to listen to both multiple times to arrive at one being better than the other.